How Has Job Searching Changed in the Digital Age?

 Paper resumes are a relic of a bygone era.
 Virtually all job communications today, including sending resumes, happens electronically.
 And if you apply for jobs online, you will encounter ATS, or Applicant Tracking Systems.
-ATS software has become increasingly popular over the past several years because it enables hiring managers to quickly scan thousands of resumes for keywords that match the job description.
+ATS software has become increasingly popular over the past several years.
+It enables hiring managers to quickly scan thousands of resumes for keywords that match the job description.
 If your resume doesn’t include the right keywords, it may never be seen by human eyes.
 This means that it is as important to craft an ATS-safe resume as it is to make it eye-catching to real people.

 It is also important to tailor your resume for every job, structured according to what the company’s known needs are.
 The success of your application might hinge on one word.
 Dan Resendes, Chief Consulting Officer of the Barrett Group, recounts one client who was the highest-ranking tech person at his company.
 Although he reported directly to the COO, his title was “Director of Technology,” not “CIO,” and his resume reflected as much.
-His efforts to find a new position as a CIO continually came up short until he finally added that one word to his resume.
+His efforts to find a new position as a CIO continually came up short.
+Until he finally added that one word to his resume.
 Before long, he landed a position as a CIO.

 “When an employer gets 10,000 applications and someone needs to find the five best ones, they’re trying to quickly whittle down the list,” said Resendes.

-Success Starts with Social Networking
+Success in Job Searching Starts with Social Networking

 Networking has always been a great way to get a leg up on the competition when it comes to job hunting.
 In the digital age, it’s crucial.
 One reason why is that jobs are often posted on job boards as a matter of formality after someone has already been earmarked for that position.